 Antibiotics are one of the most commonly prescribed drugs.
-They’re often prescribed unnecessarily, especially for viral infections, colds, flu, sinus infections, and other conditions they were never meant to treat.
+They have obviously saved lives as they can eliminate infections that could be deadly.
+Unfortunately, they are vastly overused and often prescribed unnecessarily, especially for viral infections, colds, flu, sinus infections, and other conditions they were never meant to treat.

 Antibiotic use is becoming more specific “a drug for every bug” and can be life-saving in isolated cases.
-Unfortunately, they’re over-prescribed and their use is not without side effects.
+Unfortunately, they are over-prescribed and their use does not come without side effects and significant impacts on the body.

 Antibiotics deplete the body of healthy flora (the friendly, good bacteria) that resides in the gut and on the surface of the skin.
 These bacteria help to maintain a healthy immune system.
 Repeated use significantly compromises the gut and immune system.
 Since 70-80% of the cells in our immune system are found in the gut, it isn’t surprising that autoimmune diseases are on the rise with increased antibiotic use.